Free helplines in UK to assist people with mental health issues

 Mental health issues are different.
 We cannot generalize the concept.
 Read about 8 different free helplines support that can assist you in most cases.

-When we talk about psychological diseases we must bear in mind that they are very different one from another.
+When we talk about psychological diseases we must bear in mind that they are a very different one from another.
 We cannot generalize the concept.
-In particular when we talk about PTSD, we must remember that in most cases, the afflicted person is not aware of the disease he or she is suffering.
+In particular, when we talk about PTSD, we must remember that in most cases, the afflicted person is not aware of the disease he or she is suffering.